Bitmol/Ray-Tracer/README.md

 # Ray-Tracer

-A ray-tracer being built based on the [excellent ray-tracing series of books](https://github.com/RayTracing/raytracing.github.io) by Peter Shirley.
+A ray-tracer based on the [excellent ray-tracing series of books](https://github.com/RayTracing/raytracing.github.io) by Peter Shirley.
 This project is a work-in-progress and is being implemented to learn about PBR in greater detail.
 (This repo will be updated accordingly, as and when I read more on specific topics or if I find something interesting)

 ## Current features :
 - Basic anti-aliasing